 EVIDENCE LEFT TODAY——————-A good section of rusty old cast iron railings found at the side of Airbles Road was once its outer fence and virtually pinpoints its once location.

 Soon after the demise of the First World War, a section of woodland, known as Logan’s Plantation was cleared to make way for a recreation ground.
 During the 1920’s the site became used for a good number of different sports such as Junior Football, Rugby, Athletics, and also Whippet Racing on a straight course.
 The site was located within half a mile, south west of Motherwell’s town centre, situated along the side of Airbles Road, and became known in time as The Clyde Valley Sports Ground.
 It was during 1928 that the owners of the nearby Carfin Greyhound Track became interested in bringing Greyhound Racing to the area, but their interest waned as the promoters of Speedway Racing had plans to make their venture flourish.
 The stadium became known as The Paragon Speedway Track, but it would be July 1930 before Speedway racing featured for the first time, although practice sessions had taken place previous.
 But things did not go to plan, as poor attendances contributed to the end of Speedway in 1932.
 With the stadium now barely in use, it became a period were another Greyhound Racing syndicate began to show interest, who eventually changed the venues name to The Clyde Sports Stadium.
 Opening up as a flapping track, The Clyde Sports Stadium staged its first meeting on the 22nd of July 1932, offering six dog racing events over distances of 320 and 525 yards, with the hounds chasing an inside hare.
 Greyhound Racing would continue throughout the Second World War, but eventually came to a close in December 1959.
+It would take a tragic accident to contribute to the venue’s closure.
+During a meeting on the 19th of December 1959, the proprietors son who was operating the starting apparatus, received a fatal electric shock that would cost him his life.
+Racing was immediately abandoned, the accident also contributed to the tracks permanent closure.
 1960 witnessed the demolition of the stadium, with the site being replaced by a bus depot which was built during 1961.
-Yet even the bus depot,is no longer there as its foundations having been replaced by a new building called The Trigon Call Centre, which clearly dominates the local horizon.
+Yet even the bus depot, is no longer there as its foundations having been replaced by a new building called The Trigon Call Centre, which clearly dominates the local horizon.
 Very little remains regarding evidence of the old sports stadium, but its location can still be pinpointed by old cast iron railings along Airbles Road, as they give an insight of were the stadiums perimeter once lay.